Madagascar is a unique and wonderful island situated off the east coast of

 This in turn leads to isolated patches of forest where the animals are

 effectively trapped.
-Thanks to the foresight and dedication of the Mitsinjo
+Thanks to the work by organisations such as the AEECL

 A mere 10% of Madagascar's forests remain today so replanting is essential